reverbdotcom/reverb-magento/README.md

 ## Notes on Bulk Sync

 The bulk sync uses multiple threads (runs in parallel).
 It takes some time to spin up, so it may appear that nothing is happening for approximately 1 minute until your cron runs and starts picking up the jobs.

+## Troubleshooting

+### Bulk sync doesn't work

+1. First, check the cron log in /path/to/magento/htdocs/var/log/cron.log
+2. If you are running a Bitnami Magento instance, you may want to look at thei

 ## What's working